mozzarellaV8/federal-firearms-licenses/regression-trees-workforce.md

 - `Waste Mangaement`

 ### Who Needs Waste Management?

+The shortened variable name in R is misleading - the full title is **Administrative and Support Services and Waste Management and Remediation Services**.
+Much more than "waste management" alone, this variable covers 'establishments performing routing support activities for the day to day operations of other organizations.'

-**Waste Management** is the key variable/workforce sector in this case, and initially showed a downward trend in regard to FFLs.
+This is the key variable/workforce sector in this case, and initially showed a downward trend in regard to FFLs.
 There are 10 states where there are less than 936 Waste Management workers per 100,000 residents.
 These states produce the largest average FFL count - nearly 61 - just about double the mean before the initial split.

 ### Where is the Earth Mined?
 **Mining, Oil and Gas extraction** comprises the second split - and has what appears to be a very low value for split criteria (_N_ < 24.75, far lower than the 1st quantile).
 This is because of the outsize presence in Mining, Oil & Gas that **_Wyoming_** and **_North Dakota_** have.